vintasoftware/health-app/README.md

 ### About Medplum

-[Medplum](https://www.medplum.com/) is an open-source, API-first EHR.
+[Medplum](https://www.medplum.com/) is an open-source, API-first, FHIR-native EHR.
 Medplum makes it easy to build healthcare apps quickly with less code.
 Medplum supports self-hosting, and provides a hosted service.
+Medplum customers benefit from interoperability and compliance built into the platform, including FHIR, HIPAA, and others.

 ## Getting Started